Abstract

 D

-What's important: the challenge in diagnosing frozen shoulder after COVID-19 vaccination
+.
+What's important: the challenge in diagnosing frozen shoulder after COVID-19 vaccination.

 J Bone Joint Surg Am